rockfireredmoon/iceee/Doc/SERVER.md

 You are here if you wish to run your own private server for any Earth Eternal game such as [Valkal's Shadow](https://www.theanubianwar.com/valkals-shadow).

+## Obtaining The Server Software

 There are 3 ways to get a server up and running.

  1. [All In One Virtual Machine Builds](#all-in-one-virtual-machine-builds). *Recommended*.
 Use a VM (Virtual Machine) or generic ISO with your hypervisor or cloud provider of choice.
  1. [Native Packages](#native-packages).
 We build packages for several Linux distributions, for example Debian.
 The virtual machine and  ISO builds use these packages.
  1. [Build From Source](#build-from-source).
 If nothing else fits, build from source.

-## All In One Virtual Machine Builds
+### All In One Virtual Machine Builds

 These builds contains everything needed to run the game, already setup for you.
-The only thing you need to do is follow the instructions  in the [What Next](#what-next) section below.

 We provide OVA, KVM, HyperV, Docker and more to come.
 You can also use the generic ISO image either on real hardware or most hypervisors.

 See the [tawd-vm](https://github.com/rockfireredmoon/tawd-vm) project for more details including the latest download locations.
+After that, the only thing you need to do is follow the instructions in the [What Next](#what-next) section below.

-## Native Packages
+### Native Packages

 Another way to get a running server is to use a supported Linux distribution along with a one of the TAW projects official package repositories.